Posted on Monday, May 17, 2010

 The Quebec province of Canada is well-known for its French flair, with French serving as the province’s official language and the majority of the population speaking Quebecois French.
 Quebec is home to two major French-language cities: Quebec City and Montreal, the second-largest French-speaking city outside of Paris.

-Before you assume that a trip to Montreal is the linguistic equivalent of a trip to Paris, however, it’s important to be aware that Quebecois French is unique, with its own dialect, slang and vocabulary differing significantly from the standard style of French language spoken in France.
+But don’t assume that a trip to Montreal is the linguistic equivalent of a trip to Paris, however.
+Quebecois French is unique, with its own dialect, slang and vocabulary differing significantly from the standard style of French language spoken in France.

 Pronunciation in Quebec vs. France